louiejtaylor/hisss/README.md

 ## Configuration

 Hisss can run on both local and remote fastqs that are either paired or unpaired.
 The options in `config_template.yml` should be self-explanatory--just replace the placeholders with the relevant paths to your samples and alignment targets.

-We include two utilites to simplify adding samples to your config file: `list_SRA.py` and `list_samples.py`.
+The final step in setting up your config is to add your samples.
+We include two utilites to simplify adding samples to your config file depending on where your data are located: `list_SRA.py` and `list_samples.py`.

 ### SRA data

-If you're using SRA data, grabbing all the samples from a study is as simple as passing the project identifier (SRP#) to `list_SRA.py` like so:
+If you're using data from [the SRA](https://www.ncbi.nlm.nih.gov/sra), grabbing all the samples from a study is as simple as passing the project identifier (SRP#) to `list_SRA.py` like so:

     ./scripts/list_SRA.py SRP####### >> my_config.yml

-This will append nicely-formatted sample names to `my_config.yml`.
-It also saves the metadata file as a .csv.
+This command will append nicely-formatted sample names to `my_config.yml`, along with some metadata of questionable utility.
+It also saves the full SRA metadata file as a .csv (so we recommend running this in your project directory).
+You also don't need to know whether the reads are paired- or single-end beforehand--as long as the information is in the SRA metadata it'll be included.

 ### Local data

 If you're running on local samples, use `list_samples.py`.
 Let's say your fastqs are paired, located in `/project/fastq/`, and are named like `Sample_[sample_name]_R[pair].fastq`:

     ./scripts/list_samples.py -pattern "Sample_{sample}_R{rp}.fastq" /project/fastq/ >> my_config.yml

-### Other remote data

-Running on arbitrary remote data is also supported (given data URLs), but this is about to be revamped to make it much easier to specify external URLs (so stay tuned!).
-By default, to keep the footprint small, we don't save most of the output (including downloaded fastqs) but if you'd like to keep them just remove the `temp()` from the rule definition.

 ## Running